 The Super Lawyers lists are published nationwide in Super Lawyers magazines and in leading city and regional magazines across the country.
 Super Lawyers magazines also feature editorial profiles of attorneys who embody excellence in the practice of law.
 For more information about Super Lawyers, go to superlawyers.com or click Here.

-Mark also has for many years received an AV peer review rating from Martindale-Hubbell.
+Mark has for more than a decade has received an AV preeminent peer review rating from Martindale-Hubbell.
 This is the highest rating given a lawyer and is indicator of a lawyer's high ethical standards and professional ability, generated from evaluations of lawyers by other members of the bar and the judiciary in the United States and Canada.

 Podcast: FILM MAKING PITFALLS IN DEAL-MAKING AND DISTRIBUTION